OnyxJeff/pp4-Skadi/README.md

 sudo usermod -aG docker $USER
 ```

+> [!IMPORTANT]
-  - After running this command you will need to log out and log back in (or I recommend just rebooting) for the changes to take effect.
+> After running this command you will need to log out and log back in (or I recommend just rebooting) for the changes to take effect.

 - Install Docker Compose:
 ```bash